kenneyA/eCommerce_analysis/README.md

       </table>
       <br>
       <ul>
-        <li><strong>Email is the highest-converting channel</strong> by a significant margin — a 34% purchase rate and a 62% add-to-cart rate indicate users arriving via email are already primed to buy, likely due to targeted or promotional messaging.</li>
+        <li><strong>Email is the highest-converting channel</strong> by a significant margin.
+A 34% purchase rate and a 62% add-to-cart rate indicate users arriving via email are already primed to buy, likely due to targeted or promotional messaging.</li>
-        <li><strong>Paid ads deliver strong ROI efficiency</strong> — a 21% purchase rate and the highest ATC-to-purchase conversion (57%) suggest paid traffic is well-targeted and that users who engage are highly likely to complete a transaction.</li>
+        <li><strong>Paid ads deliver strong ROI efficiency.</strong> A 21% purchase rate and the highest ATC-to-purchase conversion (57%) suggest paid traffic is well-targeted and that users who engage are highly likely to complete a transaction.</li>
-        <li><strong>Organic is the volume leader</strong> with 2,038 views and 343 purchases, but its 17% purchase rate is average — a meaningful improvement in organic landing page quality or personalization could unlock significant incremental revenue.</li>
+        <li><strong>Organic is the volume leader</strong> with 2,038 views and 343 purchases, but its 17% purchase rate is average.
+A meaningful improvement in organic landing page quality or personalization could unlock significant incremental revenue.</li>
-        <li><strong>Social is the weakest channel</strong> — despite 1,472 views (the second-highest volume), it converts at only 7%.
+        <li><strong>Social is the weakest channel.</strong> Despite 1,472 views (the second-highest volume), it converts at only 7%.
 Its 14% ATC rate is less than half of any other channel, indicating that social traffic arrives with low purchase intent.
 This channel likely needs a different funnel strategy (e.g., retargeting) rather than direct conversion optimization.</li>
       </ul>
     </td>
   </tr>